 Star Man: It is difficult to pick out one individual star player from Millwall’s side as instead of relying on the individual brilliance from some big names, they instead rely on their team ethic.
-However, 32-year-old midfielder Shaun Williams is one player to look out for.
-The former MK Dons midfielder is the playmaker for Harris’ side and scored a superb goal for the Lions in their 1-1 draw against Bristol City at Ashton Gate at the weekend to secure his side a point.
+However, 23-year-old defender Jake Cooper is certainly a very important player for the Lions.
+He is not only a very solid defender at this level, but he is also a threat at the other end of the pitch having already scored five goals this season and is a major threat from set-pieces.

-Formation: Harris utilised the 4-4-2 formation for the entirety of last season as he almost guided the Lions to an unlikely play-off finish, and he has stuck with that set-up so far this season.
+Formation: Harris utilised a 4-4-2 formation for the entirety of last season as he almost guided the Lions to an unlikely play-off finish, and has stuck with that set-up so far this season.
 Losing a number of key players this summer such as George Saville could be the reason behind why they have not enjoyed so much success this time round.
-However, Harris clearly believes that this is the best formation for his side to get results and is willing to stick with it and try and turn their results around.
+However, Harris clearly believes that this is the best formation for his side.

 Tactics: Since Harris took over at Millwall, they have always been an extremely difficult team to play against, especially away from home.
 He has set the team up to play with at a high intensity and to constantly put their opponents under pressure and make life difficult.
 They may not have the best technical players, but they make up for that in their grit and determination.
 Steve Morison does give them the option to play direct but they are not solely limited to this style of play.

 Head-to-Head: The two sides have met 62 times in league and cup football with the Tigers claiming 23 victories, as opposed to Millwall’s tally of 21, with 18 encounters ending as stalemates.

 Last Time We Visited The Den: Millwall 2-2 Hull City | Saturday 8th December 2018